 Between 10–20 per cent of employers misclassify at least one worker, and the Internal Revenue Service (IRS) estimates organizations have misclassified millions of workers in the U.S. alone.

-When onboarding contingent workers, these insights will help categorize and classify your worker relationships, so you can focus on moving your business forward.
+When onboarding contingent workers, these insights will help you understand contingent workforce language and how to categorize and classify your worker relationships, so you can focus on moving your business forward.

 Common types of classification